acook/viper/README.md

 feature.
 It was improved in Ruby 3.0.
 This version of Vier/Vish was tested in in Ruby version 3.1.2.

-Note 2 about  Ruby versions:

-There is an  undiagnosed problem with  using  Ruby  versions later than 3.1.
-As of the release Viper 2.0.14, please use Ruby versions  <= 3.1.2 or >= than  2.7

 ## Note on terminal emulators for use with Viper.